ekhurtado/SMIA/docs/getting_started.rst

 The SMIA project documentation repository is structured as follows:

     :octicon:`repo;1em` :ref:`SMIA User Guide`: these guides helps with the usage of SMIA software and related tools.

+    :octicon:`repo-pull;1em` :ref:`SMIA Use Cases`: these pages detail all the use cases developed within the SMIA approach.

     .. :octicon:`repo;1em` :ref:`AAS Developer Guide`: this guide helps with the development of the :term:`AAS model`, that is the basis for SMIA self-configuration.